Receiving and making calls

 # Adding users during a session

 In the conference menu, click /docs/group-user/media/buttons/add_participants/en.png, and the Contacts window will open.
-You can now add a participant from any section of the contacts.
+You can now add a participant from any contact section.

 /docs/group-user/media/contacts/en.png